Pioneer packs

 Sailing time: 70 km and 21 hours

-*If you wish to change your final destination, you can do so by phone no later than 12.00 noon on the last day of sailing.
+*If you wish to change your final destination, you can do so by phone no later than 12:00 noon on the last day you sail.

-Recommended places to stay: Åstedbro Teltplads, Voervadsbro Teltplads and Alling Vest Teltplads*
+Recommended accommodations: Åstedbro Teltplads, Voervadsbro Teltplads and Alling Vest Teltplads*

 *Any accommodation fees are not included in the price.